puppetlabs/puppet-docs/source/guides/more_language.markdown

 Rather than reassigning variables, instead use the built in conditionals:

     $group = $operatingsystem ? {
-        solaris => "sysadmin",
+        solaris => 'sysadmin',
-        default => "wheel",
+        default => 'wheel',
     }

 A variable may only be assigned once.
 However you still can set the same variable in non-overlapping scopes.
 For example, to set top-level configuration values:

     node a {
-        $setting = "this"
+        $setting = 'this'
         include class_using_setting
     }
     node b {
-        $setting = "that"
+        $setting = 'that'
         include class_using_setting
     }

-In the above example, both "a" and "b" have different scopes, so this is not reassignment of the same variable.
+In the above example, both 'a' and "b" have different scopes, so this is not reassignment of the same variable.

 #### Variable Scope